-The proposed rules on methods of issuance permit you to use any method of issuance, provided you use measures reasonably calculated to ensure actual receipt of the material by the intended recipient.
+These rules on methods of issuance permit you to use any method of issuance, provided you use measures reasonably calculated to ensure actual receipt of the material by the intended recipient.
 Posting is not a permissible method of issuance under the rules of this part.
 (However, for certain issuances, posting is specifically permitted by the regulation governing the particular issuance.)

-The proposed rules include a safeharbor method for providing an issuance by electronic media.
-The proposed safe-harbor method generally tracks the Department of Labor's final rules (67 FR 17264 (April 9, 2002)) concerning disclosure of certain employee benefit plan information through electronic media, as set out at 29 CFR 2520.104b-1.
-Our safe-harbor method would be available to any person using electronic media to satisfy issuance obligations under our regulations.
+These rules include a safe-harbor method for providing an issuance by electronic media.
+The safe-harbor method generally tracks the Department of Labor's final rules (67 FR 17264 (April 9, 2002)) concerning disclosure of certain employee benefit plan information through electronic media, as set out at 29 CFR 2520.104b-1.
+Our safe-harbor method is available to any person using electronic media to satisfy issuance obligations under our regulations.